ATaylorAerospace/ATaylorAerospace/README.md

 👋 Hi, I’m @ATaylorAerospace

-💡 I’m interested in Commercial Aerospace, Data Automation, LLM Applications and Immersive German and Spanish Language Study
+💡 I’m interested in Commercial Aerospace, LLM Tuning/Prompt Design, Data Automation and Immersive German and Spanish Language Study

 👨🏽‍💻 I’m currently becoming proficient (2023) in Python and data wrangling with Trifacta Designer Cloud

 💫 I’m looking to collaborate on data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools

-✨ Am creating additional LLM application use cases across business, healthcare and aerospace domains and in languages beyond English
+✨ Am tuning new LLM's and Prompts for Medical Question Answering and aerospace domains and in languages beyond English

 🚀 I’m always ready to chat about the Commercial Space Industry - Ion Propulsion or other Aerospace and Astronomy topics